AdobeStock_379941806

 In the past, he has worked as a financial consultant, director of Kennolyn Camps, Board Member of the Western Association of Independent Camps and American Camping Association.

-Ron serves as the Director of the Safe Schools Project.
-Director of the Middle Schools Project, Chair of Santa Cruz City School’s LGBT Task Force and co-author of the AB 537 policy for SCCS.
-He is the adviser to the oldest Gay Straight Alliance (GSA) in the county and also serves as the LGBT consultant to PVUSD, SCCS, COE, UCSC and Santa Cruz County Greater Federation of Teachers.
+Ron served as the first Director of the Safe Schools Project from 2004 until his retirement in 2026.
+He was the Director of the Middle Schools Project, Chair of Santa Cruz City School’s LGBT Task Force and co-author of the AB 537 policy for SCCS.
+He was the adviser to the oldest Gay Straight Alliance (GSA) in the county and also served as the LGBT consultant to PVUSD, SCCS, COE, UCSC and Santa Cruz County Greater Federation of Teachers.
 Awarded Outstanding Teacher of California, Eddy Award winner, Santa Cruz City Schools and the Good Times Outstanding teacher awards, and was honored with the Queer Youth Leadership Award as an Outstanding Adult Ally.

 jen.salinas-holz@safeschoolsproject.org